-- frost-protection system the frost-protection system protects the appliance against the risk of frost damage.
-For CH line, if the main temperature falls to 5°C, the appliance will function on minimum power until the temperature on main reaches 35°C. - anti-block function the anti-block function enables the pump to be energised for short periods, when the appliance has been inactive for more than 24-hours.
+frost-protection system - the frost-protection system protects the appliance against the risk of frost damage both for CH and DHW.
+For CH line, if the main temperature falls to 5°C, the appliance will function on minimum power until the temperature on main reaches 35°C.